 8 MILLION PIXELS of resolution.

-That’s about 4 times as many as your 1080p TV had.
-That means you can get closer to the TV and still see that amazing picture that you paid for.
+That’s about four times as many as your 1080p TV had.
+And that means you can get closer to the TV and still see the amazing picture you paid for.

 You know those video loops that look so great in the store?
-They’re always showing closeup shots of food or flowers.
-The resolution of 4K TV’s let you get closer to the image and still lets you see a stunning level of detail.
+They’re always showing close-up shots of food or flowers.
+The resolution of 4K TVs lets you get closer to the image and still see a stunning level of detail.

 Don’t believe me?
-The next time you go to your local TV store, take a look at the difference between a 1080p TV running their video loop and the 4K video loop running on the latest TV’s.
-You’ll see a lot more closeup shots on the 4K video loop and a lot more wide-angle, long-shot images on the 1080p loop.
+The next time you go to your local tech store, take a look at the difference between a 1080p TV running their video loop and the 4K video loop running on the latest TVs.
+You’ll see a lot more close-up shots on the 4K video loop and a lot more wide-angle, long-shot images on the 1080p loop.